NaNoWriMo 2015 & The Autumn Prince

 Are you participating in NaNo?
 Do you have a plot already set, or are you freewriting?

-7 thoughts on “NaNoWriMo 2015 & The Autumn Prince
+7 responses to “NaNoWriMo 2015 & The Autumn Prince

 I am doing NaNo, but I’m doing a series of short stories/novellas rather than a full novel, since I had a bunch of plot bunnies I wanted to get to and I knew I wouldn’t have time to plot in October.
 It’s been pretty crazy, lol, but if nothing else, i think I will hit the 50,000. :)